omgnetwork/elixir-omg/docs/fee_design.md

 1. It does not need to consume any inputs.
 As the fee is implied (at least for the *payment* transactions), there is no output that consumes an input.
 2. The verification of the fee transaction relies on Child Chain and Watcher only.

-Since the smart contracts do not verify the fee transaction, the Plasma M(ore)VP security relies on the Watcher to check that the included fee transactions are following the rules correctly.
-If an invalid fee transaction is mined, the Watcher will consider the operator as having gone rogue, and inform the users to mass exit the network.
+The Plasma MoreVP security relies on the Watcher, not the contracts,  to verify the validity of a transaction fee.
+If an invalid transaction fee is mined, the Watcher will consider an operator as "rogue" and notify users to mass exit the network.

 This decoupling of fee rule from smart contract gives the operator a more fine-tuned control on updating the fee rules.
 See the following paragraph for fee rule changes.